 3. Harlem Cafe, 34 Bedford Street, Belfast BT2 7FF.
 This is a good choice for a gluten free breakfast Belfast, which is what I had, although they also have gluten free lunch and dinner choices (including gluten free fish and chips), which I’m sure would be really good too.
 The gluten free breakfast that I chose was really tasty (eggs, bacon, tomato and gluten free toast), large and definitely enough to set you up for the day!
 There are other gluten free breakfast choices available too.

 4. General Merchants Cafe, 481 Upper Newtownards Road, Belfast BT4 3LL.
 This cafe/restaurant is located a little out of town but the gorgeous orange and polenta pistachio cake that they served made the walk worth it!
 A lot of the cakes and tray bakes here were gluten free and looked amazing.
 A great place to enjoy a coffee and a slice of gluten free yumminess!

 Belfast is less than an hour’s plane journey from London and you can often get really cheap deals with budget airlines.
+If you are looking for a gluten free restaurant, Belfast has many to offer.
 I fully recommend the city for a gluten free city break, it’s time to book your trip!

 Related Tag: Gluten Free Restaurants